CIS-Spring-2023/project-cis_4339_project_-21/README.md

 ```
 https://documenter.getpostman.com/view/23155571/2s93eSaFSz
 ```
-We extended the API documentation for users and services. link can also be found iun backend README.
+We extended the API documentation for users and services.
+Link can also be found in the backend README.